Aniconism in Christianity: Bernard of Clairvaux

 Bernard of Clairvaux (1090–1153) was an influential Cistercian monk who famously wrote against the excessive use of imagery in a monastic context, and was largely responsible for the unornamented style of Cistercian architecture.
 However his attack concentrated on what he saw as frivolous non-religious elements in the Romanesque religious art of his day, which he said distracted monks from their religious life.
 Nonetheless, he was prepared to sacrifice religious imagery also, both to save money and avoid "distractions of the senses".

-Among Nestorians
+In the Church of the East

-In the Church of the East, also known as the Nestorian Church, opposition to religious images eventually became the norm due to the rise of Islam in the region, where it forbade any type of depictions of Saints and biblical prophets.
+In the Church of the East, pejoratively but incorrectly also known as the Nestorian Church by its detractors, opposition to religious images eventually became the norm due to the rise of Islam in the region, where it forbade any type of depictions of Saints and biblical prophets.
 As such, the Church was forced to get rid of their icons.

 Houses of worship belonging to the Assyrian Church of the East tend to be simple.

 In their homes, Christians belonging to the Assyrian Church of the East hang a plain Christian Cross on the eastern wall of the main room.